Fi-Shock® Polyrope Connector

 Need more polyrope to reach that distant post?

-Our Fi-Shock® Polyrope Connector allows you to connect one polyrope to another so you can reach all of your electric fence posts!
+Our Fi-Shock® Polyrope Connector is made of stainless steel and allows you to connect one polyrope to another so you can reach all of your electric fence posts!

 Fi-Shock® Means Leadership in Electric Fence Systems for Animal Containment and Control.
 Fi-Shock® provides safe, secure, superior quality electric fence products for all your fencing needs.